 Pruning performed on park trees adheres to the latest standards and recommendations made available by industry professionals and the International Society of Arboriculture (ISA).
 In the following sections watering, fertilizing, and general maintenance practices will be discussed.
 Work performed to trees protected by the L.A.
-City Ordinance, as well as Heritage Trees and Special Habitat Value Trees, must always adhere to these recommendations.
+City Protected Trees Ordinance, as well as Heritage Trees and Special Habitat Value Trees, must always adhere to these recommendations.

 For trees protected by the L.A.
-City Ordinance, a permit must be obtained from the Board of Public Works to perform any alteration to the tree or pruning of any branches larger than 2 inches in diameter.
-Permitted pruning shall be done in compliance with the Oak Tree Pruning Standards set forth by the Western Chapter of the International Society of Arboriculture.
+City Protected Trees Ordinance, permission a permit must be obtained from the Board of Public Works RAP Board of Commissioners to perform any alteration to the tree or pruning of any branches larger than 2 inches in diameter.
+Permitted pruning shall be done in compliance with the Oak Tree Pruning-Standards set forth by the Western Chapter of the International Society of Arboriculture.